fuzzymfx/fuzzymfx.github.io/content/dough.md

 - Improving the rendering engine:
   - ~~Add a refresh feature while rendering slides~~
-    - Hot Module Reload ( *auto* )
   - ~~Add support for rendering **nested syntax**~~
-  - Add a support for maximum width and height of the terminal.
-Write a word wrapper.
   - ~~**Address the color storage issue for multiline elements, ensuring ANSI escape sequences are properly stripped: Refine color correction post-alignment.**~~
   - Enhance rendering for complex markdown elements like links within headings or lists.
     - ~~lists.~~
-    - blockquotes.
+    - ~~blockquotes~~
-  - Provide comprehensive support for common Markdown elements.
     - ~~Improve the rendering of thematic breaks~~
   - ~~Improve the design language.~~
-  - Image support for terminals with image capabilities is pending. *(Kitty, iTerm2, etc.)*
 - ~~Syntax Highlighting in code blocks~~
   - ~~Improve the performance of syntax highlighting.
 The current implementation is CPU intensive.
 Use a different library for syntax highlighting, or parallel threads to improve performance.~~
 - ~~Custom text alignment: A regex match for individual text alignment~~
   - ~~Improve the alignment of segments of text.~~
 - ~~Implement running code blocks on separate threads and displaying results in the current console.~~

+v3:

+**What's working and what's not?**

+- [ ] *bug* Fix scrolling issue in highlight mode:
+  - [ ] Over Scroll in infinite scrolling

+- Hot Module Reload ( *auto* )
+- Add a support for maximum width and height of the terminal.
+Write a word wrapper.
+- Provide comprehensive support for common Markdown elements.
+  - Improve the rendering of mulitple nested markdown elements
+    - headings withing blockquotes
+    - links within headings or lists
+- Image support for terminals with image capabilities is pending. *(Kitty, iTerm2, etc.)*

 Feel free to explore these areas, open new issues, or submit pull requests to contribute to Dough's evolution.
 Your insights and contributions are highly valued as we strive to make Dough the go-to presentation tool for Rust enthusiasts everywhere.